Austin Corbin

 Austin Corbin (July 11, 1827 – June 4, 1896) was a 19th-century American banking and railroad entrepreneur.
 He consolidated the rail lines on Long Island, bringing them under the profitable umbrella of the Long Island Rail Road (LIRR).

 He was the owner of Manhattan Beach, a resort in Brooklyn, New York City, from which he barred Jews.
 He was also the owner of the Sunnyside Plantation in Chicot County, Arkansas, from 1886 to his death in 1896, where he used convict laborers and later brought Italian immigrants to work on the land.

-Early life
+Early life and education

-Austin Corbin was born on July 11, 1827, in Newport, New Hampshire, to Capt.
-Austin and Mary (Chase) Corbin, one of three siblings to survive infancy, along with Lois Corbin Dunton, (23 December 1819-7 July 1893), and Daniel Chase Corbin, (1 October 1832-29 June 1918).
+Corbin was born on July 11, 1827, in Newport, New Hampshire, to Capt.
+Austin and Mary (Chase) Corbin, one of three siblings to survive infancy, along with Lois Corbin Dunton (23 December 1819 – 7 July 1893), and Daniel Chase Corbin (1 October 1832 – 29 June 1918).
 His brother, Daniel, was also a businessman, involved in banking and railroads, who contributed to the early growth of Spokane, Washington.

+Corbin taught school for a short time to earn money for higher education.
+He graduated from Harvard Law School in 1849.

 Career

-Corbin taught school for a short time to earn money for higher education.
-After graduating from Harvard Law School in 1849, he practiced law in his hometown until 1851, when he moved to Davenport, Iowa.
+Corbin practiced law in his hometown until 1851, when he moved to Davenport, Iowa.

-In 1854 he became a partner of the Macklot & Corbin banking firm, the only bank in Davenport to not suspend payments in the 1857 financial panic.
+In 1854, he became a partner of the Macklot & Corbin banking firm, the only bank in Davenport to not suspend payments in the 1857 financial panic.
 This success set him up to start the first national bank, when his cousin, Secretary of the Treasury Salmon P. Chase, established the national banking system early in the Civil War.
 By 1865, when Corbin moved to New York City, he was considered wealthy.

-In New York, he founded the Corbin Banking Company, which he leveraged into a successful banking firm, which funded his diversifying into resorts and railroads.
+In New York City, he founded the Corbin Banking Company, which he leveraged into a successful banking firm, which funded his diversifying into resorts and railroads.
 In 1873, while following doctors' advice of ocean air for his ill son on Coney Island, Corbin recognized the area as an untapped natural location for a summer resort, and proceeded to purchase 500 acre over the next three years, opening a large hotel and a new railway system to deliver New Yorkers to the resort in 1878.
 Both were an instant success, rewarding Corbin and his associates substantially.
 He next turned his attention to, in contemporary views, the neglected Long Island area.
 In 1881, he acquired and consolidated the Long Island Rail Road (LIRR) with the South Side Railroad of Long Island known as the "Montauk" line and Flushing and North Side railroads.
 Corbin greatly improved the railroad's infrastructure, which had fallen into disrepair after a period of cutthroat competition had thrown all the island's railroads into bankruptcy.